“Smart phones and social media expand our universe. We can connect with others or collect information easier and faster than ever.”

 Almost as a joke during an official unit visit, I took a short video with my iPhone and posted it to the AF Security Forces (SF) official Facebook (FB) page; the response was amazing.
 Within seconds, the first “like” occurred and shortly thereafter, the information was “shared” with someone else.
 Since then, I have used FB to share positive news stories, refute rumors and inform about issues that directly impact lives and careers.
 The real beauty is that I can easily communicate with my internal audience (SF Defenders and families) and external audiences whom we want to influence.
 In each case, we quickly inform a broad swath of people with straight scoop from the Top Cop’s mouth.

-The other great thing about social media is the ability to gain instantaneous feedback on issues that people might not otherwise get a vote on.
+The other great thing about social media is the ability to gain instantaneous feedback and cheap instagram likes on issues that people might not otherwise get a vote on.
 To be clear…military members still do not always get a vote, but this medium allows one to have input as opposed to the past protocol of “shut up and color!”
+Businesses can get ig followers for sale to boost their profiles.

 In 2013, we started discussions about procuring a new police badge for our 40,000 person force.
 We developed conceptual designs, posted them on FB and asked members to comment…and did they ever!
 After lots of facts, emotions and opinions were bandied about, it became clear that Defenders felt good about their current badge.
 Had I chosen to change it, (I did not) at least it would have been with a clear understanding of how the force felt.
 To this day, that FB posting was our largest ever–over 60,000 people viewed, commented on or shared it; that is powerful communications!